 PLANET EARTH

-Sir David Attenborough's nature programme Planet Earth attracted nearly nine million viewers on Sunday.
+Sir David Attenborough's nature programme Planet Earth attracted nearly nine million viewers on the first Sunday it was aired.

 The first in the BBC One series, Pole to Pole, featured footage of a great white shark attacking a seal and the migration of elephants across Africa.